Thank you for sending your enquiry! One of our team members will contact you shortly.

 Introduction to LangGraph and Graph Concepts

-- Rationale for using graphs in LLM applications: distinguishing orchestration from simple chains.
+- Why graphs for LLM apps: orchestration versus simple chains.

-- Hello LangGraph: creating your first executable graph.
+- Hello LangGraph: creating your first runnable graph.

 State Management and Prompt Chaining

-- Transferring state between nodes and managing outputs.
+- Passing state between nodes and handling outputs.

 - Memory patterns: distinguishing between short-term and persisted context.